 About the Tolling Customer Ombudsman (TCO)

 There is no obligation on a customer to participate in the TCO scheme.
-Importantly, customers still maintain their rights.
-If they are dissatisfied with a TCO's decision they are not bound to accept it and may pursue other avenues of complaint or dispute resolution open to them.
+Importantly, customers maintain their rights if they are unhappy with a TCO decision.
+If this happens, the consumer is not bound by the outcome and may take the complaint to court, a tribunal or any other available avenue.

 - review details of the enquiry or complaint;